Cicy29/LandingPageCF/README.md

 - display the course info
 - display the total price based on the user's geolocalisation
 - work on the dropdown menu
+- investigate more on Cross-Origin Resource Sharing
+- understand my errors